 Additional causes of elephantiasis include a protozoan disease called leishmaniasis, tuberculosis, leprosy, and a repeated streptococcal infection.
-Elephantiasis may also occur secondary to trauma, surgery or radiation.
+Elephantiasis may also occur secondary to trauma, surgery or radiation if lymphedema is not treated..
 For example, treatment such as the surgical removal of lymph nodes to treat cancer may result in the accumulation of lymph and subsequent swelling (lymphedema).

-Elephantiasis occurs with the greatest frequency in tropical regions including Southeast Asia, India, Africa and South America as a manifestation of lymphatic filariasis.
+Elephantiasis is present worldwide, but with greater frequency in poor third world regions, including Southeast Asia, India, Africa and South America, and not only as a manifestation of lymphatic filariasis.

-Elephantiasis due to other causes is rare.
+Elephantiasis due to other causes is not rare.
 Elephantiasis can affect men or women of any age.

 A diagnosis of elephantiasis is made based upon a thorough clinical evaluation, a detailed patient history and identification of characteristic symptoms.
 A variety of tests may be used to determine the underlying cause of lymphatic damage and subsequent elephantiasis.

-Treatment of elephantiasis usually involves treating the underlying condition.
-Lymphatic filariasis is treated with diethylcarbamazine.
+Treatment of elephantiasis always involves treating the underlying condition.
+Lymphatic filariasis is a chronic lymphedema, which should be treated in the early stages with good compression therapy and garments to prevent elephantiasis.
+Other signs are treated with diethylcarbamazine.
 LGV is treated with doxycycline.
 Donovanosis may be treated with azithromycin.

-However, in many cases, medical therapy alone is not enough and surgery may be necessary.
+However, in the majority cases, medical therapy alone is enough and surgery may be necessary as a last option.
 In cases where the male genitals have been affected, reconstructive surgery on the penis and scrotum has been successful.
 Anti-streptococcal antibiotics are used to relieve secondary infection.
 Lymphatic tissue may be removed by surgery or radiation therapy.

 Other treatment is symptomatic and supportive.